 We do not rent our accommodation to groups (youths below 25 years, groups of women / men regardless of age).

 Did you know that Nieuw-Haamstede was originally built as a holiday village?
 The neighbourhood was built early 20th century, when tourism became an increasingly important source of income for the village of Burgh-Haamstede.
-Originally, only wooden holiday cottages were built, but they were gradually replaced by stone houses.
+Originally, only wooden holiday cottages were built, but they were gradually replaced by stone houses later on.

 Nieuw-Haamstede is part of the municipality Schouwen-Duiveland and is situated on the west side of the island.
 The area is also known as “Kop van Schouwen”.

-The surrounding North Sea coast is characterised by the vast and broad sandy beaches, which are one of the biggest attractions for the many tourists that visit the island annually.
+The surrounding North Sea coast is characterised by the vast and broad sandy beaches, forming one of the biggest attractions for the many tourists that visit the island annually.
 From Nieuw-Haamstede, the beach is only located at a walking distance and can be reached through five different dune paths.
-The dune paths take you through a varied and magnificent landscape consisting of barren valleys, sands drifts, and dune meadows and containing many types of colourful and fragrant dune plants.
+The dune paths take you through a varied and magnificent landscape consisting of barren valleys, sands drifts, and dune meadows and containing many types of colourful and fragrant dune plants and flowers.

-Several walking trails in, for example, the “Meeuwenduinen”, lead you through this beautiful landscape, with its herds of curious wild Shetland ponies and Scottish Highland cattle.
-In Westerschouwen this area flows over in the biggest forest of the province of Zeeland: the “Domeinen”.
-Along the same coastal route, you will also find one of the most spectacular mountain bike routes of the country.
+The many walking trails in, for example, the “Meeuwenduinen”, lead you through this beautiful landscape, with its herds of curious wild Shetland ponies and Scottish Highland cattle.
+In Westerschouwen this area flows into the biggest forest of the province Zeeland called: the “Domeinen”.
+Along the same coastal route, you will also find one of the most spectacular mountain bike routes of our country.

-The area around Nieuw-Haamstede is perfect for long cycling trips through a landscape of which there aren’t many anymore in the Netherlands.
-The many quiet country roads take you along characteristic villages and offer you very safe cycling paths.
+The surroundings of Nieuw-Haamstede are perfectly suited for long cycling trips through a landscape that you will hardly find anywhere else in the country anymore.
+The many quiet country roads take you along characteristic villages and offer you various safe cycling paths.

-Then there is also the 13th century castle “Slot Haamstede” which can be found in neighbouring Burgh-Haamstede and now belongs to Natuurmonumenten.
+In addition, the famous 13th century castle named “Slot Haamstede” is located in the surroundings and owned by Natuurmonumenten.
 This old castle can only be visited with a guide.

-Nieuw-Haamstede is not far from the world-famous Delta Works with its impressive Oosterscheldekering.
-This storm surge barrier connects the island Schouwen-Duiveland with, for example, the island Neeltje Jans, where you can visit the family water park of the same name.
-For energetic people, there is Lake Grevelingen with the Brouwersdam just north of the island.
-Here you can enjoy all sorts of water-based activities.
+Nieuw-Haamstede is located closely to the world-famous Delta Works and the impressive Oosterscheldekering.
+This storm surge barrier connects the island Schouwen-Duiveland with, among others, the island Neeltje Jans, where you can visit the well-known family water park ‘Deltapark Neeltje Jans’.
+For active and sporty people, Lake Grevelingen and the Brouwersdam located at the northside of the island are perfectly suited for enjoying all types of water-based activities.

 Nieuw-Haamstede has a small seasonal supermarket and some pretty good restaurants.
-The village has its own glider airfield where you can book an introduction flight for only a small fee.
-A large supermarket, pharmacy, bakery, and a bike hire shop can be found in neighbouring Burgh-Haamstede.
+The village has its own glider airfield where you can already book an introduction flight against a small fee.
+A large supermarket, pharmacy, bakery, and a bike rental shop can be found in neighbouring Burgh-Haamstede.

 The Old-Dutch towns Zierikzee, Veere and Middelburg or the seaside towns Renesse and Domburg are also worth paying a visit.

-For more information about Nieuw-Haamstede and its surrounding area, we would like to refer you to the local tourist office.
+For more information about Nieuw-Haamstede and its surrounding areas, we would like to refer you to the local tourist office.